 This means that the company is responsible for maintaining and managing the software and hardware, including updates, security patches, backups, and troubleshooting.

 “Cloud” refers to software or services that are hosted and run on a provider’s servers and accessed over the internet.
 With cloud computing, the provider is responsible for maintaining and managing the software and hardware infrastructure, including updates, security patches, backups, and troubleshooting.

 Cloud services can be accessed from anywhere with an internet connection and are typically billed based on usage or a subscription model.

 To summarize, cloud-native applications utilize the latest technology to create scalable and reliable applications.
 Software organizations know that the cloud is a necessary tool to stay relevant in today’s modern times and meet customer demands.

-However, the cloud is still a somewhat unexplored territory when it comes to security and can be challenging to protect cloud-native architectures.
-While legacy tools are not suitable for securing cloud native applications, CNS tools can deliver significantly better results.
+However, the cloud is still somewhat unexplored territory when it comes to security and can be challenging to protect cloud-native architectures.
+While legacy tools are not suitable for securing cloud-native applications, CNS tools can deliver significantly better results.

 More Cloud Topics on Hackread.com

 - 4 Benefits of Cloud VPN to your Business

 - What are the future prospects of a Cloud Architect?